hassanzafarr/hassanzafarr/README.md

 ## About me
 <ul>
   <li>🧑‍🔬 Working as Research Assistant @ DIPF </li>
- <li>AI Tutors and Multimodal Learning Technologies for Feedback Augmentation</li>
+AI Tutors and Multimodal Learning Technologies for Feedback Augmentation
 </ul>

 ## Connnect with me